oracle/centos2ol/README.md

    but is offered so a user can remove CentOS GPG keys from the truststore.
    A list of all non-Oracle RPMs will be displayed after the reinstall process.

-* `-V` Verify RPM information before and after the switch
+* `-V` Verify RPM information before and after the switch.

    This option creates four output files:
    * sorted list of installed RPMs before the switch